JetBrains/compose-multiplatform/.github/ISSUE_TEMPLATE/performance.md

 **Describe the problem**
 Explain the performance issue you're experiencing, including the following details:

-- What specific issue did you encounter? (e.g., missing frames, high CPU usage, memory leaks)
+- What specific issue did you encounter? (e.g. missing frames, high CPU usage, memory leaks)
 - Have you noticed any patterns or specific circumstances under which the problem occurs?

 **Affected platforms**